eflautt/ga-data-science/lessons/lesson-1/readme.md

 - Predict outcomes, action items

 ##### PRESENT: Communicate the results of your analysis
-Presentation is a critical part of your analysis.
-It doesn't matter how brillant your model is or how illuminating your findings are, if you are not able to effectively communicate your results then it will not be used.
+Presentations are a critical part of your analysis.
+It doesn't matter how brillant your model is or how illuminating your findings are, if you are not able to effectively communicate your results then they will not be used.

 The most basic form of a data science presentaiton should include a simple sentence that describes your results:
 - Customers from large companies had twice (CI 1.9, 2.1) the odds of of placing another order with Planet Express compared to customers from small companies.

-Data science presentations can also be far more complex and exciting, like the [research presented by Nate Silver's 538 blog](http://fivethirtyeight.com/burrito/#brackets-view).
+Data science presentations can also be far more complex and exciting, like some of the [research presented by Nate Silver's 538 blog](http://fivethirtyeight.com/burrito/#brackets-view).

+When creating a presentation, always consider your audience and make sure to practice your presentation beforehand.
+Consider the types of questions people might have or - better yet - test your presentation on a few people and pay attention to their response.
+Clarify and refine your presentation accordingly.

-It is also important to practice your presentation.
-Find out what questions people have and refine your presentation to clarify any confusing points.
-A key factor in this is understanding your audience.
-You would create vastly different presentations for fellow data scientists than you would for executives who are trying to make a business decision.
+When creating presentations, consider your needs and goals as well as those of your audience.
+A presentation created for your fellow data scientists will be vastly different than a presentation intended for some executives who are trying to make a business decision.

 Key factors of a good presentation include:
-- Summarize findings with narrative, storytelling techniques
+- Summarize findings with narrative and storytelling techniques
-- Refine visualization for broader comprehension
+- Refine your visualizations for broader comprehension
-- Present limitations, assumptions
+- Present both limitations and assumptions
+- Determine the integrity of your analysis
-- Determine degree of disclosure /integrity of analysis
+- Consider the degree of disclosure for various stakeholders
-- What should I disclose to stakeholders as part of your analysis?
-- Concrete steps for testing evaluating the effectiveness of your presen
+- Test and evaluate the effectiveness of your presentation beforehand

 ##### A Note About Iteration
-Iteration is an important part of the Data Science Workflow.
-At every point in the process, you may find yourself repeating or going back and re-doing elements in order to better understand your data, clarify your model, and refine your presentation.
+Iteration is an important part of every step in the Data Science Workflow.
+At each point in the process, you may find yourself repeating or going back and re-doing elements in order to better understand your data, clarify your model, and refine your presentation.

 For example, after presenting your findings, you may want to:
 - Identify follow up problems and questions for future analysis
 - Create a visually effective summary / report
 - Consider different stakeholders, their needs, and how your report might change